susanev/uw-hcde-creative-computing/TopicList.md

 Programming Assignments
 * Building a robot (exercise)
+..* Given the code for a black/white robot; add a customized color scheme and adjust to make it your own ..* Practice using the reference
+..* Practice using RGB color values
+..* Understand programming flow
 * Taijitu (exercise)
+..* Create a Taijitu using only ellipses and a single rectangle ..* Problem solving practice
-* Digitize a painting
+* Digitize an analog piece of art
+..* Choose an analog 2D art piece (painting, drawing, etc) and recreate it (or a portion of it) in code ..* RGB color values
+..* Programming flow
+..* Coordinate system
+* Custom lego family
 * Create a visual representation of a song (exercise)
-* Custom lego family
 * Events (exercise)
 * Jumping monster
 * Responsive face